syncfusion-content/blazor-docs/blazor/mention/accessibility.md

 # Accessibility in Blazor Mention Component

 Web accessibility makes web content and web applications more accessible for people with disabilities.
-Blazoe Mention component provides built-in compliance with `WAI-ARIA` specifications.
+Blazor Mention component provides built-in compliance with `WAI-ARIA` specifications.
 The `WAI-ARIA` support is achieved using the attributes such as `aria-selected` and `aria-activedescendent`.

 The [Blazor Mention](https://www.syncfusion.com/blazor-components/blazor-mention) component followed the accessibility guidelines and standards, including [ADA](https://www.ada.gov/), [Section 508](https://www.section508.gov/), [WCAG 2.2](https://www.w3.org/TR/WCAG22/) standards, and [WCAG roles](https://www.w3.org/TR/wai-aria/#roles) that are commonly used to evaluate accessibility.